 By lowering the reading age, you will make the information more accessible to more people without excluding anyone who reads at a higher level.

 Tables should only be used for data.
 People often use them for the wrong reasons such as visual design.

 Keeping tables simple and using clear headings is the best way to make them accessible.
 Don’t use merged cells or nest tables within tables.

 If you do have a table, it is best to summarise the data in a paragraph.
-This is good so that people with screenreaders don’t have to go through the table cell by cell to get the insights from it.
+This is good so that people with screen readers don’t have to go through the table cell by cell to get the insights from it.

-You should always use an automated accessibility checker to check your documents to make sure you have not introduced any obvious errors.
+Use the Microsoft Office Automated Accessibility to make sure you have not introduced any obvious errors.

 They won’t find all errors but they might help you find some of the common ones such as missing alternative text.